Best Ever Homemade Fruit and Nut Granola [Recipe]

 How to store your fruit and nut granola

-Tips for making great homemade granola
+Tips for making your own granola

 Following these simple rules will help make sure that your granola comes out perfectly.